 Development brings changes to the environment, and the consequences can be felt by trees as much as by more delicate-looking flora.

 If these changes persist, select trees that are adapted to some of these new or stressful conditions.
 Many swamp trees, for instance, tolerate compacted urban soil.
 Trees from floodplains are resistant to the soggy state of heavily irrigated lawns.
 Prairie species are more tolerant than forest types to the competition and allelopathic effects of turf roots.

 Trees that are the first to establish in a sunny field, so-called early successional species, may be able to handle the heat near a south-facing brick wall or a city sidewalk.
 Those accustomed to hardpan might best adapt where the natural soil profile has been destroyed by a careless contractor.
 If you are lucky enough to have great soil and are careful to limit the encroachment of turf or pavement in your planting area, by all means put in some of the magnificent classic tree species that require optimum conditions.

 When you begin to draw up a list of trees for your landscape, you may want to include a favorite native or an exotic species that is not ideal for your site.
 (If you’re curious on what these are, reach out to our tree care specialists.)
 That would be understandable; this is what turns landscapes into gardens.
 However, remember that the farther you reach for special trees to achieve a certain effect, the more you will be burdened with site preparation and maintenance.
 This stands in contrast to the premise of native-plant landscaping.
 Pick adaptable natives and you will be on a path toward a beautiful and varied landscape that makes comparatively few demands.

 Contact one of our Longmont tree service experts for more education on how various types of trees might find a home in your landscape.
 We look forward to serving you!

-For additional tree care tips, visit some of these links below…
+For additional tree care tips in the Boulder area, visit some of these links below…